 How is Adult ADHD Diagnosed and Treated?

 Many adults who research the disorder and look closely at their own symptoms can self-diagnose ADHD.
 However, to be certain of the diagnosis and to get the proper treatment, adults should schedule an appointment with a qualified physician who has experience in identifying and treating the disorder.
 Depending on the type of ADHD you have, you may be treated with lifestyle changes or ADHD supplements or, if needed, stimulants or anti-depressants that have been proven to successfully treat your symptoms.
-Most common ADHD drug is Adderall.
+The most common ADHD drug is Adderall.
 Consult with a doctor before taking Adderall.

 If you are living with ADHD and have not been diagnosed, you have likely experienced a number of negative consequences that you can’t explain.
 Getting a proper diagnosis can be a life-changing experience as you now have answers for your prior thoughts and behaviors and you can now receive the treatment you deserve.
 If you believe you have adult ADHD, please call our Miami clinic at (305) 776-2898 to schedule an appointment.